Albertrrrr/ProgSD_TeamProject/README.md

 This project is to create a software system to support an electric vehicle share programme.
 We use Python for our implementation, with a user interface written in Tkinter.
 Additionally, we set the database which is MySQL on Google Cloud to support our project.

+## Update Bate 1.0
+- improve security, you just need to change mysql_config from `config.py` only
+- improve other building platform, in particular macOS
+- improve user friendliness

 ## Environment Preparation
 ### Install Anaconda Environment
 `conda create -n projectBike python=3.6`